On certain integral functionals of squared Bessel processes: Abstract

 \section{Abstract}

-Let $X$ be a squared Bessel process.
-Following a Feynman-Kac approach, the Laplace transforms of joint laws of $(U, \int_0^{R_y}X_s^p\,ds)$ are studied where $R_y$ is the first hitting time of $y$ by $X$ and $U$ is a random variable measurable with respect to the history of $X$ until $R_y$.
+For a squared Bessel process, $X$, the Laplace transforms of joint laws of $(U, \int_0^{R_y}X_s^p\,ds)$ are studied where $R_y$ is the first hitting time of $y$ by $X$ and $U$ is a random variable measurable with respect to the history of $X$ until $R_y$.
 A subset of these results are then used to solve the associated small ball problems for $\int_0^{R_y}X_s^p\,ds$ and determine a Chung's law of iterated logarithm. $\left(\int_0^{R_y}X_s^p\,ds\right)$ is also considered as a purely discontinuous increasing Markov process and its infinitesimal generator is found.
-The findings are then used to price a class of exotic derivatives on interest rates and determine the asymptotics for the prices of some put options that are only slightly in-the-money. \\ {\bf Key words:} Bessel processes, modified Bessel functions, first passage times, small deviations, Chung's law of iterated logarithm, non-homogeneous Feller jump process, time reversal, last passage times, subordinator, interest rate derivatives.
+The findings are then used to price a class of exotic derivatives on interest rates and determine the asymptotics for the prices of some put options that are only slightly in-the-money.

 .